Rcrossmeister/Rcrossmeister.github.io/_pages/about.md

 # 🔥 News

+* *2025.01*: 📢📢 I join the **PolyU** to start my Ph.D. journey!
 * *2024.11*: 🔥🔥We release **HNCSE**, a novel approach to improving unsupervised sentence embedding.
 * *2024.10*: 🔥🔥We release **CLR-Bench**, a benchmark to evaluate the reasoning abilities of LLMs at the college level.

 - *2024.09*: 📖📖 Invited as the reviewer for **ICLR 2025**.
 - *2024.08*: 📖📖 Invited as the reviewer for **IEEE TKDE** since Aug.
 2024.
-- *2024.07*: 🔥🔥 My thesis **"Learning with Database's Preference in Text-to-SQL For Large Language Models"** was awarded as Outstanding Undergraduate Thesis by Jinan University.
+- *2024.07*: 📢📢 My thesis **"Learning with Database's Preference in Text-to-SQL For Large Language Models"** was awarded as Outstanding Undergraduate Thesis.
 - *2024.06*: 🔥🔥 Our survey **"Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL"** has been released.
 Take a look!
 - *2024.05*: &nbsp;🎉🎉 Our paper  **"Towards Better Question Generation in QA-based Event Extraction"** is accepted by ACL 2024.
 - *2024.05*: &nbsp;🎉🎉 Our paper **"Knowledge-to-SQL: Enhancing SQL Generation with Data Expert LLM"** is accepted by ACL 2024.